A la Ciudad de Londres: History

 Monserrat.
 It was inaugurated on March 15, 1873 at the intersections of Peru and Avenida de Mayo streets.

+The employees of this store founded the Club Atlético Independiente in 1904.

+The original store building was destroyed in a fire on August 19, 1910.

 On October 10, 1910, after a fire that destroyed the original store, a second branch was opened located on the streets Pellegrini and Corrientes, in the neighborhood of San Nicolas.
-The original store building located in Peru and Mayo streets was destroyed in a fire on August 19, 1910.

-The employees of this store founded the Club Atlético Independiente in 1904.

 A la Ciudad de Londres traded with the main European houses, including fashion products of England, Scotland and France.
 It was the main store in Buenos Aires towards end of the 19th century, and early 20th century.